 March 9, 2012

 The following is part six in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Visit parts one, two, three, four, five, seven, eight, nine, ten, eleven and twelve in this series are available on the NSF website.
+Visit parts one, two, three, four, five, seven, eight, nine, ten, eleven, twelve and thirteen in this series are available on the NSF website.

 Cherokee Marsh, it's called, this sunken enclave surrounded by cattails and bulrushes.
 The marsh is a mere dot on a map of the state of Wisconsin, but its importance reaches far beyond the wetland's edge.

 The Yahara River flows through Cherokee Marsh, swirling through coontail, sago pondweed, glade mallow and other plant species along the Yahara watershed as it goes.
 Its next stop is the twins of Madison: Lakes Mendota and Monona.

 The river and its watershed provide Madison with critical "ecosystem services" such as water quality and flood protection, says Chris Kucharik, a scientist at the University of Wisconsin-Madision.

 But the marsh, the twin lakes that lie downstream and the river that runs through them may be threatened by the effects of climate and land-use change.

 The National Science Foundation (NSF) awarded Kucharik and colleagues a Water, Sustainability and Climate (WSC) grant to study how ecosystem services may be sustained in a regional watershed such as the Yahara, and how the watershed is affected as climate, land cover, urban areas and human demands on the environment change.